-Any alterations and the extension are more than twenty years old.
+The seller has advised the rear study and family room forms part of a converted garage.
+This was converted approximately fifteen years ago.
+The front porch is more than fifteen years old.
+The seller has advised the existing garage replaced the footprint of a former greenhouse approximately fifteen years ago.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.